 *An advancement report is not required to purchase adventure loops or pins.
 However, to ensure that each Cub Scout’s record is complete and accurate, all adventures— required and elective—should be posted in the BSA system using the internet portal for reporting advancement.

 These are critical in evaluating unit health, adjusting service delivery, and researching changes in programs and requirements.
 It is recommended that units report advancement at least monthly with a final annual report each December.
 These reporting cycles are important because they support local and National Council data collection for the Journey to Excellence program as well as statistical analysis.

 Benefits of Electronic Advancement Reporting

-- Provides straightforward and intuitive interface for volunteers
+- Provides straightforward and direct method of reporting

-- Helps in local council certification of Eagle Scout Rank Applications
+- Helps in local council verification of Eagle Scout Rank Applications

 - Records ranks, badges, and awards in accordance with BSA advancement rules

 - Consolidates data files to reduce or eliminate record gaps when Scouts transfer units

 - Supports national data analysis for advancement statistics